zzzprojects/learn-orm/tutorials/ef-core-providers/oracle.md

 In EF Core, the DbContext has a virtual method called `OnConfiguring` which will get called internally by EF Core.

  - It will pass in an `optionsBuilder` instance which can be used to configure options for the `DbContext`.
- - The `optionsBuilder` has the `UseMySQL` method which expects a connection string as a parameter.
+ - The `optionsBuilder` has the `UseOracle` method which expects a connection string as a parameter.

 ## Create Database

-Now, to create a database using migrations from your model, install the following packages
+Now to create a database using migrations from your model, install the following packages

 ```csharp
 PM> Install-Package Microsoft.EntityFrameworkCore.Tools